Tuesday, June 18, 2024

 Immortality in general is a topic in the novel.
 How do you avoid getting bored, where do you find excitement when you don't age?
 Relying nanotechnology to provide eternal life in the previously peak-technology Chasm City got more difficult with the Melding Plague outbreak although aging was also fixed in ancient past already on a genetical level for some.

 The second flashback strand are the memories of Sky Haussmann after whom Sky's Edge was named.
 Sky was crucified due to his actions against the colonists and a religious cult started worshipping him as a god.
-They developed a devious recruitment virus that gives its victim physical symptoms similar to Sky's and makes them relive parts of Sky's simulated life.
+They developed a devious indoctrination virus that gives its victim physical symptoms similar to Sky's and makes them relive parts of Sky's simulated life.
 Tanner gets infected by the said virus, though it is of a weaker strand.

 Sky was the son of Titus Haussmann, the head of security aboard the Santiago, one of the ships in the first colony fleet, the Flotilla.
 Most of the colonists made the journey in cryosleep; the first generation of the crew would not see the destination due to the long travel time but their children would.